How & When to Use Canonical Tags Properly

 Yes, rel=canonical works across different domains, and is used quite commonly when dealing with content syndication.
 Websites that syndicate their content to other sites can also end up with duplicate content.
 If the syndicated content is not properly attributed or has been copied and pasted without permission, it can result in duplicate content issues.

+Using a self-referential canonical tag to specify the original source can reduce the risk of syndicated content outranking the original.
 Having the other sites publish the correct canonical tag along with the reprint of the original article can help offset these potential issues.

 Common Mistakes Webmasters Make with the Rel=Canonical Tag